 Click here to open the map of the hike in Google Maps.

-Although the hike is easy for most parts, the climb to Tai Ngau Wu Peak is the only really challenging section.
+Although the hike is easy for most parts, the climb to Tai Ngau Wu Peak is the only challenging section.

 To give you a better idea of what the hike looks like, here is our video tour of the Mui Wo to Pui O hike, along with all the major highlights.